 Linux Graphics Debugger is a 3D graphics development tool that allows developers to debug and profile OpenGL 4.x on Linux.
 It enables professional graphics developers to get the most out of their NVIDIA GeForce and Quadro GPUs on a variety of Linux distributions.
 This tool supports desktop class GPUs and inherits from the many man-years of investment in OpenGL development tools from the Tegra Graphics Debugger and NVIDIA® Nsight™ Visual Studio Edition.

-Use Linux Graphics Debugger to attach to your graphics application to monitor key software and hardware performance metrics, such as "frames per second" to gauge rendering performance and "GPU utilization" via the performance dashboard to ensure you're taking full advantage of the hardware.
+Use Linux Graphics Debugger to attach to your graphics application and monitor key software and hardware performance metrics, such as "frames per second".
+The performance dashboard will help you ensure that you're taking full advantage of the hardware by gauging the rendering performance and reporting "GPU utilization".

 The frame debugger grabs a rendered frame from your application for further analysis and debugging.
 Powerful tools, such as the frame scrubber and the event list allow you to navigate the massive amounts of data generated by your application.
 Other views, such as the resource viewer, allow you to explore your application and examine assets, while the API inspector provides a view into the internals of your application.